CCT-JunITer/create_user_script/README.md

 The format should be `first_name,last_name,email_address`.
 One row per user you want to create.

 ## Output
 A `output.txt` file with all the resulting emails for easy copy-pasting into KAS.
-Just copy and paste it into the right mailing lists.
+Just copy and paste it into the right mailing lists (e.g. interessenten@cct-ev.de or aktive@cct-ev.de).